 Task 1 Administration - TPO

 Purpose:

 Tasks managing the transportation planning process on a continuing basis.
 These include program management, administration and development.

 Previous Work Completed:

-and preparation of documents for the TPO Board and committees.
-Coordination greements and certification documents.
+Prepare and distribute planning documents.
+Technical assistance and preparation of documents for the TPO Board and committees.
+Coordination with federal, state and local partners.
+Preparation of contracts, agreements and certification documents.
 Attendance at workshops and training.

-Required Activities:

-• 1.1 Program Administration

-•1.2 Annual Audit

-•1.3 Travel/Training

-•1.4 Unified Planning Work Program

-•1.5 General Consultant Services